Flexible training

 Trainees in England will no longer need to meet specific criteria such as caring responsibilities, health reasons or religious grounds to qualify for the right to work LTFT, following the success of a three-year pilot scheme.

-The agreement reached between the BMA, HEE (Health Education England) and NHS Employers as part of the Enhancing Junior Doctors Working Lives group, will ultimately see a third category of LTFT working introduced to all specialties.
+The agreement reached between the BMA, HEE (Health Education England) and NHS Employers as part of the Enhancing Resident Doctors Working Lives group, will ultimately see a third category of LTFT working introduced to all specialties.

-Under the terms of the existing pilot scheme junior doctors working in England in specialities such as emergency medicine, obs and gynae and paediatrics are able to work at 50%, 60% or 80% of a full time post.
+Under the terms of the existing pilot scheme resident doctors working in England in specialities such as emergency medicine, obs and gynae and paediatrics are able to work at 50%, 60% or 80% of a full time post.

 join illustration